compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 ### Q7
 **What are some of the challenges in analysing STRs from NGS data?**
 There are different aspects contributing the challenge of genotyping STRS from NGS:
-1) The reads are not long enough to span the entire span of the repeats, the reads are too short to beinoformative reads.
+1) The reads are not long enough to span the entire span of the repeats, which means that the reads are too short to be inoformative reads.
-2) The alignment to a reference genome is difficult because of STR variations present as large insertions or delitions.
+2) The alignment to a reference genome is difficult because of STR variations present as large insertions or deletions.
-3) Analysing STRs with PCR amplification is hard because during library preparation often stutter noise is introduced.
+3) Analysing STRs with PCR amplification is hard because during library preparation often 'stutter' noise is introduced.

 Second, read the following sections of the [paper describing GangSTR](https://academic.oup.com/nar/article/47/15/e90/5518310):
 * Abstract